Aleksandr-Perekhodko/Amazon_Vine_Analysis/README.md

 > - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-As you can see from the
+As you can see from the chart above the 5 star vine review percentage is 0.3%, while the 5 star non-Vine percentage is 99.7%.

+## Summary